 As the ever-evolving situation of COVID-19 persists throughout America and states figure out how to re-open businesses effectively, knowing how to market your restaurant for the rest of 2020 is vital.
 In spite of the uncertainty, restaurants must engage and communicate with their customers effectively.

 A lot has changed how to market to your customers during this time, yet certain basic marketing fundamentals remain unchanged.
 In this article, we discuss the key marketing principles to implement on your path to re-opening your restaurant.

 So the question is – what foundational marketing principles remain unchanged and even become vital during these times?

 1. Being found online

-We live in a digitally driven era, and if there is anything businesses owners have learned from this pandemic, it is that it’s evidently necessary for your restaurant to have an online presence to help you weather out any storm.
-Having an online presence has allowed businesses to continue to generate sales, survive and even thrive during this global pandemic.
+We live in a digitally-driven era, and if there is anything business owners have learned from this pandemic, it is that it’s evidently necessary for your restaurant to have an online presence to help you weather out any storm.
+Having an online presence has allowed businesses to continue to generate sales, survive, and even thrive during this global pandemic.

 2. Digital Engagement

-Customers like to talk to people not products.
+Customers like to talk to people, not products.
 Before making any sort of purchase, customers need to get to know your business.
 These days, potential customers weigh in heavily on previous buyers’ experience with your product or service.
-More conversations and positive interactions with customers builds their trust and loyalty.
+More conversations and positive interactions with customers build their trust and loyalty.